 How long does germination take?

 Those are the three primary ways to germinate a seedling.
 Germination time depends on the method you are using, the quality of your seeds, and the environment you have provided.
-I recommend you test out all these three methods and choose the most effective way for you—it will also add your experience and honestly it’s just fun.
+I recommend you test out all these three methods and choose the most effective way for you—it will also add to your experience and honestly, it’s just fun.

 What affects germination time？